Flying off on your hols is great fun, but it does come with its own kind of stress. Here are some top tips for a

 It does mean that you have to do some laundry while you’re away, and it’s true that you have to be a bit more choosy about which clothes you pack.
 But if you’re anything like me, you probably don’t wear half the things you take anyway!

 Top Tip: There are some simple guidelines to travelling lightly, such as rolling clothes to fit more in your suitcase.
-You can also use packing cubes to make travelling hand luggage only much easier.
+You can also use packing cubes to make travelling with hand luggage much easier.

 Do your very best to avoid exchanging money at the airport.
 You are a captive audience there, and you will get a much worse exchange rate than pretty much anywhere else.